umich-brcf-bioinf/2021-11-15-umich-rnaseq-demystified/workshop_setup/setup_instructions.md

 - This environment is temporary and will be removed shortly after the conclusion of the workshop.

-If you had problems and problems or questions about the installation steps please see the **[How to get help](#how-to-get-help)** section above for more assistance.
+If you had problems or questions about the installation steps please see the **[How to get help](#how-to-get-help)** section above for more assistance.